mit-suu/LearnSocket-React/README.md

-#To run the project, you need to install the dependencies first:
+#You need to install the dependencies first:
 ```bash
 npm install
 ```
-Then, you can run the project with:
+Then, you can run with:
 ```bash
 npm start
 ```